Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 +---+---+---+ | B1 | + +A1-+ + . | B2 | +---+---+

+Rule 1: The most obvious play is to avoid creating a 3-box which the opponent could take by completing it.
 This is a simple and useful rule although it is not perfect as we will see at the end of this site.
-At some stage, once about half of all lines are drawn, it is unavoidable to create a 3-box.
+At some stage, once about half of all lines are drawn, creating a 3-box becomes unavoidable.
 What happens then?
 Because chains with 1, 2 or ≥ 3 boxes are treated differently we have to look at them individually.

 +---+ | ? +---+